Toyontewo/honeypot_project/README.md

-# Honeypot Cybersecurity Analysis Project
+# Honeypot Analysis Project

 This repository contains our final year project on **Cyber-Attack Detection and Analysis using a Honeypot System**.
-Developed by [Your Name] and [Partner's Name], this project implements a cloud-based honeypot system designed to capture and analyze attacker behaviors.
+Developed by **Ntewo Toyo** and **Aloba Suad**, this project implements a cloud-based honeypot system designed to capture and analyze attacker behaviors like Attackers Geo-location, Most frequent IP Addresses, Most common username and password used and Success rate.

 ## Project Overview

-With the rapid advancement in cybersecurity threats, organizations are constantly seeking ways to anticipate and counteract malicious activities.
+There is rapid advancement in cybersecurity threats, organizations are actively seeking ways to anticipate and counteract malicious activities.
 This project aimed to deploy a honeypot using the Cowrie framework to capture potential cyber-attacks in a controlled environment and analyze the collected data using Python and Pandas.
 Though we initially used a Linode server for hosting the Cowrie honeypot, our subscription expired, leading us to primarily focus on analyzing the attack logs.

 ### Key Features